Hooligan Stone Island

 In the early 2000s, Stone Island transitioned from an icon of Italian sportswear to a symbol of British hooligans, to the point of being banned from certain pubs and clubs.

-From Italian Fashion to British Stands
+From Italian fashion to British terraces

 A reputation that sticks

-From Shadows to International Recognition
+From the Shadows to International Recognition